SelfCareMap

 Who Benefits Most?

-• People recovering from trauma or grief (the repetitive motion can be soothing)
+• People recovering from trauma or grief, as the repetitive motion can be incredibly soothing and grounding.

 Final Thoughts: Knots as Therapy

-If you’ve been feeling frayed at the edges, consider signing up for a macrame workshop.
-You might just find that the most therapeutic thing you do all week isn’t on your to-do list—it’s in your hands.
+If you have been feeling frayed at the edges, consider signing up for a macrame workshop.
+You might just find that the most therapeutic thing you do all week is not on your to-do list, but is instead held right in your hands.